Skip to Main Content

 How Production Fixers Solve Problems That Would Ground a Shoot

-- ●Permit rescue: negotiating access to a protected site after an initial application was rejected
+• Permit rescue: negotiating access to a covered site after a first application was rejected

 The Volcanic Weather Shutdown

-A feature documentary had scheduled three days of filming at a highland location accessible via F-roads from Akureyri.
+A feature documentary had scheduled three days of filming at a highland location easy to reach via F-roads from Akureyri.
 On the morning of day one, volcanic activity at a nearby fissure created a gas advisory that closed access to the area.
 The production had no backup plan and no local knowledge of alternatives.
-Our fixer, monitoring conditions through the Icelandic Met Office and Civil Protection contacts, had already identified the risk the previous evening and prepared two alternative location packages — one on the Snaefellsnes Peninsula and one in the Eastfjords — that matched the production's visual requirements.
-By midday, the crew was en route to the backup location with adjusted permits, accommodation, and a local driver who knew the access roads.
+Our fixer, tracking conditions through the Icelandic Met Office and Civil Protection contacts, had already identified the risk the previous evening and prepared two alternative location packages — one on the Snaefellsnes Peninsula and one in the Eastfjords — that matched the production's visual needs.
+By midday, the crew was en route to the backup location with adjusted permits, lodging, and a local driver who knew the access roads.
 The production lost three hours of shooting time instead of three days.
 The relocated footage ultimately proved stronger than the original plan — a common outcome when fixers apply local knowledge to creative problem-solving rather than simply executing a pre-set plan.

 Peak-Season Glacier Crew Scramble